-3.8.7 Purchasing and Goods in

-- i.
-The mill shall verify and document the tonnage and sources of certified and the tonnage of noncertified FFBs received. - ii.
-The mill shall inform the CB immediately if there is a projected overproduction of certified volume. - iii.
-The mill shall have a mechanism in place for handling of non-conforming FFB and/or documents

-3.8.8 Sales and Goods Out

-The supplying mill shall ensure that the following minimum information for RSPO certified products is made available in document form.
-The information shall be complete and can be presented either on a single document or across a range of documents issued for RSPO certified oil palm products (for example, delivery notes, shipping documents and specification documentation):

-- a) The name and address of the buyer;

-- b) The name and address of the seller;

-- c) The loading or shipment / delivery date;

-- d) The date on which the documents were issued;

-- e) RSPO certificate number;

-- A description of the product, including the applicable supply chain model (Identity Preserved or Mass Balance or the approved abbreviations);
+Criteria Indicators ToC Outcomes 3.8 Supply Chain Requirements for Mills (Continued) 3.8.7 Purchasing and Goods in i) The mill shall verify and document the tonnage and sources of certified and the tonnage of non-certified FFBs received. ii) The mill shall inform the CB immediately if there is a projected overproduction of certified volume. iii) The mill shall have a mechanism in place for handling of non-conforming FFB and/or documents Improved risk management 3.8.8 Sales and Goods Out The supplying mill shall ensure that the following minimum information for RSPO certified products is made available in document form.
+The information shall be complete and can be presented either on a single document or across a range of documents issued for RSPO certified oil palm products (for example, delivery notes, shipping documents and specification documentation): a) The name and address of the buyer; b) The name and address of the seller; c) The loading or shipment / delivery date; d) The date on which the documents were issued; e) RSPO certificate number; f) A description of the product, including the applicable supply chain model (Identity Preserved or Mass Balance or the approved abbreviations); Improved risk management

-- g) The quantity of the products delivered;

-- h) Any related transport documentation;

-- A unique identification number.

-3.8.9 Outsourcing Activities

-i.
-The mill shall not outsource its milling activities.
+Crit eria Indicators ToC Outcomes 3.8 Supply Chain Requirements for Mills (Continued) g) The quantity of the products delivered;h) Any related transport documentation;i) A unique identification number.
+3.8.9 Outsourcing Activities (i) The mill shall not outsource its milling activities.
 In cases where the mill outsources activities to independent third parties (e.g. subcontractors for storage, transport or other outsourced activities), the mill holding the certificate shall ensure that the independent third party complies with relevant requirements of this RSPO Supply Chain Certification.
+Improved risk management

-- ii.
-The mill shall ensure the following: - a) The mill has legal ownership of all input material to be included in outsourced processes - b) The mill has an agreement or contract covering the outsourced process with each contractor through a signed and enforceable agreement with the contractor.
-The onus is on the mill to ensure that certification body (CB) has access to the outsourcing contractor or operation if an audit is deemed necessary. - c) The mill has a documented control system with explicit procedures for the outsourced process which is communicated to the relevant contractor. - d) The mill shall furthermore ensure (e.g. through contractual arrangements) that independent third parties engaged provide relevant access for duly accredited CBs to their respective operations, systems, and all information, when this is announced in advance. - 3.8.10 The mill shall record the names and contact details of all contractors used for the physical handling of RSPO certified oil palm products. - 3.8.11 The mill shall inform its CB in advance prior to conduct of its next audit of the names and contact details of any new contractor used for the physical handling of RSPO certified oil palm products.
+Crit eria Indicators ToC Outcomes 3.8 Supply Chain Requirements for Mills (Continued) (ii) The mill shall ensure the following: a) The mill has legal ownership of all input material to be included in outsourced processes b) The mill has an agreement or contract covering the outsourced process with each contractor through a signed and enforceable agreement with the contractor.
+The onus is on the mill to ensure that certification body (CB) has access to the outsourcing contractor or operation if an audit is deemed necessary. c) The mill has a documented control system with explicit procedures for the outsourced process which is communicated to the relevant contractor. (d) The mill shall furthermore ensure (e.g. through contractual arrangements) that independent third parties engaged provide elevant access for duly accredited CBs to their respective operations, systems, and all information, when this is announced in advance.
+3.8.10 The mill shall record the names and contact details of all contractors used for the physical handling of RSPO certified oil palm products.
+Improved risk management 3.8.11 The mill shall inform its CB in advance prior to conduct of its next audit of the names and contact details of any new contractor used for the physical handling of RSPO certified oil palm products.
+Improved risk management